Landmarks in Curitiba: João Cândido square

 At João Cândido square are the stone ruins of the never finished São Francisco de Paula church.
 The church's chapel and sacristy were completed in 1811.
 In 1860, the stones for the church's construction were used in the old Matriz tower, Basilica Cathedral Minor of Our Lady of Lighted.
 A mythology of pirates and secret tunnels have developed about the square which today is used for leisure, business, and entertainment as the Ruins Arcades.

 Santa Felicidade

 Santa Felicidade is the neighbourhood where Italian immigrants settled for farming, herb growing, willow tree growing (for furniture) and wine and cheese making.
 The district church and nearby cemetery have 18 chapels built in the neo-classical style.
 Other architecturally important landmarks in the district include the Geraniums house, the Panels house, the Arcades house and the Culpi house.
 The district hosts restaurants which serve traditional Italian colonial food and wine.

-Curibita historic area
+Curitiba historic area

 The historic area includes Romário Martin's house (1700s); the Church of the Third Order of Saint Francis (1737); and, German style buildings (latter 1800s).
 On Sunday mornings, the area hosts a craft fair.
 It takes place at the Largo da Ordem; the entrance to Garibaldi Square; Rosário Church, the Flowers clock, Memory fountain and the Società Giuseppe Garibaldi.